davidgwright/UnicodeTest/README.md

 # UnicodeTest
-For StackOverflow Question on Icon\Dialog transparency
+For StackOverflow Question on Icon\Dialog transparency in VS 2008 on Windows CE devices.

 Make sure "Arial Unicode MS" font is on the device - I have placed one version in ForDeviceOrEmulator.
 I think its just a matter of placing it in the Font directory under the Windows directory on the device or emulator.